oneeve8/kobble-data/content/feamber.md

 Argument of causation or the First cause argument: in philosophy, is the self created being to which every chain of causes must ultimately go back.
 Which Aristotle called the “Prime mover” that is thought to be a deity of “pure form”.
 This same argument was also considered by the Christian theologian St. Thomas Aquinas as proof of God in the Christian tradition.

 If this divine being exists, I would hope that this creator would have left us some sort of instructions about this place.
 Some sort of users manual.
-Wouldn’t you think?
+What do you think?
+Even though it was written by human beings

 What is consciousness...? [picture of a brain]